arcus-azure/arcus/community/blog/2022-12 Arcus Web API v1.7, a release with improvements like never before/README.md

 ⚡ Note that you only have to upgrade to the v1.7 release to make use of this new way of correlation.
 Not a single line of code has to be changed as all the complexity happens behind the scenes.

 ## Grouping API endpoints based on route parameters
-When tracking HTTP requests on API endpoints with a route parameters, Arcus previously distinguished those requests from each other.
+When tracking HTTP requests on API endpoints with route parameters, Arcus previously distinguished those requests from each other.
 A different route parameter resulted in a different kind of operation name in Application Insights, while the API endpoint remained the same.
 This causes a lot of headaches when localizing a certain endpoint.
 This looks something like this:

 ![HTTP request tracking without route template](media/without-route-template.png)